 This plan allows for a monthly repayment contract, without having to fork out extra for the interest rate.
-As always, the terms and conditions are extremely important, notably minimum spend required.
+As always, the terms and conditions are extremely important, notably, the minimum spends required.
 Credit cards like the BSN Visa Platinum card have a straightforward plan where you’ll be eligible as long as you spend at least RM500.

 If this happens, you’ll be charged the normal interest rate which could be up to 18%, depending on the card issuer.
 Which leads us to…

 People who carry a balance on their credit cards (some call them the bank’s favourite suckers): REJOICE!
-Hunt for suitable balance transfer credit cards out there, some of which not only give you an upfront cash back upon a successful balance transfer, but also charge you zero interest.
+Hunt for suitable balance transfer credit cards out there, some of which not only give you upfront cashback upon a successful balance transfer but also charge you zero interest.
 The catch: as long as you manage to repay within X amount of months.

 So do yourself a favour and keep the spending on this type of card to a bare minimum (or not at all), so you can quickly pay off everything you owe, and lead a debt-free life once more.